michaeldymock25/michaeldymock25.github.io/talks.md

 [Designing clinical trials to enhance decision-making](/assets/TKI_2023_slides.pdf) presented at the Telethon Kids Institute Student Symposium in 2023

-[Novel Signal Detection Methods for COVID-19 Vaccine Safety Surveillance](/assets/CDIC_2022_slides.pdf) presented at the (Australian) Communicable Diseases and Immunisation Conference in 2022
+[Novel Signal Detection Methods for COVID-19 Vaccine Safety Surveillance](/assets/CDIC_2022_slides.pdf) presented at the Communicable Diseases and Immunisation Conference in 2022

 [Conditional Logistic Modelling for Adaptive Trials](/assets/AusTriM_2021_slides.pdf) presented at the Australian Trials Methodology Conference in 2021